-Eugene is a partner with PwC, responsible for leading the Canberra Private Client practice.
-He has more than 20 years experience providing professional services to High Wealth Families, private family businesses operating in the property industry and Emerging companies.
+Eugene has more than 20 years experience providing professional services to High Wealth Families, private family businesses operating in the property industry and Emerging companies.
 He holds a Masters degree in Taxation, Bachelor of Commerce and is a Fellow of the Institute of Chartered Accountants.
 Eugene also Chairs the Canberra Grammar School Foundation Board and is a Board member and Audit Chair of the Cultural Facilities Corporation (Canberra Museum and Art Gallery).